 Read more on how to get better user feedback for your website

 To be consistent with your content and navigation, provide some context for website users to find things they need quickly.
 You can place small icons related to the content you link to or short descriptions to give an overview of what the page is about.

 My Own Bike uses simple icons to give users more information about what they can find in certain subpage.

 Sarah Parmenter uses short and nice captions under main navigation to provide some information about the subpages the main navigation is linking to.

 Google likes consistent navigation.
-It is good to have consistent navigation not only for users to understand and get the idea of how to navigate through your website but also for search engines to index your website.
+It is good to have consistent navigation not only for users to understand and get an idea of how to navigate through your website but also for search engines to index your website.

-Search engine robots will crawl through your website in order to index your website and put the links in the search engine results page.
+Search engine robots will crawl through your website to index your website and put the links in the search engine results page.
 If you want to be visible, pay attention to good navigation design and get more traffic.

 Free navigation scripts (CSS, and jQuery)